hyperglyph/hyperglyph/doc/talks/srcfringe-20120701.rst

 yes, that's all very good but is it rest?
 -----------------------------------------

+..
+    talked about http et all, but not rest rest is about the web not apis rpc vs rest is orthogonal - can be complementary we've been doing this for years with websites for humans is glyph restful?

+..
+    other questions and answers - authentication,

 Before I end, I should really go back to the beginning.